GTX-Manish/Product-Recommendation-System/README.md

 # Getting Started
 1. Clone the repository.
 2. Prepare your dataset and configure the system with Apache Spark.
+Dataset - https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/
 3. Train the ALS model using k-fold cross-validation and evaluate its performance using RMSE.
 4. Generate and display product recommendations.